cuubas/e2e-test-builder/README.md

 ---
 ## concept

-In short: tag key elements with a custom attribute (e.g. test-id="input--name"), specify the name in settings and begin recording flows with reliable locators.
+In short: tag key elements with a custom attribute (e.g. e2e-tag="input--name"), specify the name in settings and begin recording flows with reliable locators.

-Convert these recorded test cases into code and use them as building blocks to make various suites that will eventually test your entire app. (need permission to open source protractor formatter)
+Test cases can be exported in selenium ide html format or as jasmine/protractor spec file that can be executed almost directly.
+The later exports a function that accepts 2 parameters: config and data.

-... to be continued
+See `/examples` on how to use them.

 ## extensions

-user extension is an additional javascript file that is executed in page context and have access to entire page and a test runner object.
+User extension is an additional javascript file that is executed in page context and have access to entire page and a test runner object.
 Runner itself is built with extensions in mind and allows you to add commands/accessors and hook into execution flow rather easily.
 New commands and accesors will automatically appear in suggestions list in ui window.

 #### Some examples: